A Healthy Plant-Based Diet Associated With Reduced Stroke Risk: Studies | ExBulletin

 “Many studies have already shown that eating a diet rich in fruits and vegetables can reduce the risk of all kinds of illnesses, from heart disease to diabetes,” says a Harvard School of Public Health study.
 The author, Dr. Megbaden, said.
 Faculty of Public Health, Boston, Massachusetts.

-“I wanted to know if there was this kind of relevance,” Baden said. energy With diet Stroke risk.. “
+“I wanted to know if there was a link between this kind of healthy diet and the risk of stroke,” Baden added.

 The study enrolled 209,508 people who did not have cardiovascular disease or cancer at the start of the study.
 Researchers have followed participants for over 25 years.
 Participants responded to a questionnaire every two to four years asking how often they ate more than 110 foods on average compared to the previous year.